 Swift Transportation v.
 Ernst & Young Represented Ernst & Young in accounting malpractice action arising from merger between Swift Transportation Co. and a competitor.
 Case settled shortly before trial.

 Deloitte & Touche Cases

-Taylor Bean & Whitaker Litigation Representing Deloitte in ongoing litigation in Florida state court concerning the audits of defunct mortgage company.
+Taylor Bean & Whitaker Litigation Represented Deloitte in litigation in Florida state court concerning the audits of defunct mortgage company.

 Adelphia Communications Corp.
 Represented Deloitte in accounting malpractice case brought be Adelphia.
 Case resolved on confidential terms.

 National Century Financial Enterprises Represent Deloitte in lawsuits brought by bondholders concerning the collapse of National Century Financial Enterprises.
 Most cases have been resolved on confidential terms.

 Sompo Japan Insurance Represented Deloitte against claims of accounting errors in reinsurance pool.
 Case resolved on confidential terms.

 Arthur Andersen Cases